 13. Oversized images and images aspect ratio

 Consider maintaining the image resolution and aspect ratio consistent with the original size of the image.
-If image size is only reduced by applying size adjustment styles on the webpage, you will have unnecessary data that then needs to be downloaded by the end-user.
+If image size is reduced only by applying size adjustment styles on the webpage, unnecessary data will need to be downloaded by the end-user.

 14. Next-gen formats for images

-We decided to simplify the testing process of a Magento website performance by developing a Performance Check Tool that displays a performance score and offers recommended improvements.
+We decided to simplify the Magento performance testing by developing a Performance Check Tool that displays a performance score and offers recommended improvements.
 It is similar to Google PageSpeed Insights, but our performance check tool is developed specifically for the Magento platform.
+And if you don’t trust the tools, contact us at Atwix for professional Magento performance audit services.

 The Performance Check Tool score you receive for your website reflects how your website adheres to Magento best practices from a performance perspective.
 Any non-optimal scores come with recommendations, including suggestions on what should be optimized.